 5.5 Site Plan Review

 (A) Applicability.
-Site plan review by the PC under Section 5.5 shall be required for all development designated as a “Permitted Use” in Article 2, excluding single (one) and two family dwellings, agriculture and related farm structures, forestry, and development that is specifically exempted from review and permit requirements under Section 7.3.
+Site plan review by the PC under Section 5.5 shall be required for all development designated as a “Permitted Use” in Article 2, excluding single (one) and two family dwellings, accessory dwellings, accessory structures to a permitted use, home occupations, and development that is specifically exempted from review and permit requirements under Section 7.3.
 Site plan review standards and conditions are intended to ensure that building and site design is attractive, safe, functional and consistent with the purpose and character of the district within which it is located.
 Any use or structure requiring site plan approval shall not be issued a zoning permit by the ZA until the PC grants such approval in accordance with the Act [§ 4416], and the following standards and procedures.

 (B) Review Process.
 Upon determining that the application is complete, the PC shall schedule a public hearing, warned in accordance with the Act [§ 4464(a)].
 The PC shall act to approve, approve with conditions, or deny an application within 45 days of adjournment of the final public hearing and shall issue a written decision.
 The written decision shall include a statement of the factual bases on which the PC made its conclusions, a statement of those conclusions, any conditions, and shall specify the period of time within which the decision may be appealed to the Environmental Court.
 Failure to act within the 45 day period shall be deemed approval.
 The decision shall be mailed, via certified mail, to the applicant within the 45 day period.
 Copies of the decision shall also be mailed to every person or group appearing and having been heard at the hearing, and a copy of the decision shall be recorded in accordance with section 7.8(D).